 Applicants and developers are encouraged to engage with the local community before submitting their applications.
 Please see Section 7 of ourfor further details.

-All requests must be submitted to us on a Pre-Application Enquiry Form.
+All requests must be submitted to us using the link above and the following information will be required when submitting your pre-application enquiry.
 This ensures that you give us all the information we need.